ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 for more discussion of TAM keys used by the TEEP Agent.

 This specification defines cipher suites for confidentiality protection of EATs and SUIT Reports.
-The TEEP Agent and the TAM MUST support the cipher suite define below, which is defined to be consistent with {{I-D.moran-suit-mti}}.
+The TAM MUST support each cipher suite defined below, based on definitions in
+{{I-D.moran-suit-mti}}.
+A TEEP Agent MUST support at least one of the cipher suites below but can choose which one.
+For example, a TEEP Agent might choose a given cipher suite if it has hardware support for it.
-A TAM or TEEP Agent MAY also support other algorithms in the COSE Algorithms registry in addition to the mandatory one listed below.
+A TAM or TEEP Agent MAY also support other algorithms in the COSE Algorithms registry.
 It MAY also support use with COSE_Encrypt or other COSE types in additional cipher suites.

 ~~~~
+$suit-cose-profile /= suit-sha256-es256-hpke-a128gcm
-$eat-suit-cipher-suite /= eat-suit-cipher-suite-hpke-v1-base
+$suit-cose-profile /= suit-sha256-eddsa-hpke-a128gcm

-eat-suit-cipher-suite-hpke-v1-base = [ teep-operation-hpke-v1-base ]

-eat-suit-operation-hpke-v1-base = [ cose-encrypt0, HPKE-v1-BASE ]

-cose-encrypt0 = 16 ; CoAP Content-Format value

-HPKE-v1-BASE = -1  ; TBD
 ~~~~

-Each operation in a given cipher suite has two elements:

-* a COSE-type defined in {{Section 2 of RFC9052}} that identifies the type of operation,
-* a specific cryptographic algorithm as defined in the COSE Algorithms registry {{COSE.Algorithm}} to be used to perform that operation.

 # Freshness Mechanisms {#freshness-mechanisms}